dalbanhi/dalbanhi/README.md

 ### Hi there!
 I'm David* 👋
 I'm a full-stack web developer and computer science educator based in Houston, Texas. 🤠

-I've worked in tech policy at the [San Jose MOTI](https://www.motisanjose.org/) and the [Aspen Tech Policy Hub](https://www.aspentechpolicyhub.org/), as well as a computer science teacher at [The Nueva School](https://www.nuevaschool.org/) and [The Kinkaid School](https://www.kinkaid.org/).
+Aside from being a developer, I've worked as a computer science teacher at [The Nueva School](https://www.nuevaschool.org/) and [The Kinkaid School](https://www.kinkaid.org/).
+Before that, I worked as in tech policy at the [San Jose MOTI](https://www.motisanjose.org/) and the [Aspen Tech Policy Hub](https://www.aspentechpolicyhub.org/).
 I love the creative possibilities of technology, especially as a tool for education!

 Recently I've decided to deepen my technical expertise.
 Over the summer of 2023, I completed a batch at [The Recurse Center](https://www.recurse.com/) 🏋️‍♂️ 💻  and I am enrolled in a Master's in Computer Science program at the [Georgia Institute of Technology](https://omscs.gatech.edu/) 🐝 💻